eddiegomezr94/AD-LAB/README.md

 <img src=https://imgur.com/qGts2bc.png>
 </p>

-- After creating the domain the next step was to provide the client new organizational units named _ADMINS and _EMPLOYEES.
+- The follow-up step was to provide the client with new organizational units named _ADMINS and _EMPLOYEES.
 To do this within AD go to Tools-> Users and Computers -> Right Click Custom Domain -> Add Organizational Unit -> Name _ADMINS.
-Repeat same process for _EMPLOYEES.
+Repeat the same process for _EMPLOYEES.

 <Div align="center">
 <H3> Configure New Admin/Users </H3>